cambiotraining/bioinformatics-software-pipelines/materials/03-nfcore.md

 - **Fewer errors** - because the workflow automates the process of managing input/output files, there are less chances for errors or bugs in the code to occur.
 - **Consistency and reproducibility** - analysis ran by different people should result in the same output, regardless of their computational setup.
-- **Software installation** - all software dependencies are automatically installed for the user using solutions such as _Conda_, _Docker_ and _Singularity_ (more about these in a later section of the course).
+- **Software installation** - all software dependencies are automatically installed for the user using solutions such as Conda, _Docker_ and _Singularity_ (more about these in a later section of the course).
 - **Scalability** - workflows can run on a local desktop or scale up to run on _high performance compute clusters_.
 - **Checkpoint and resume** - if a workflow fails in one of the tasks, it can be resumed at a later time.